itsthatMatthew/Project-Thunderstrike/CONTRIBUTING.md

 - If some fuzzy edge case is not well covered, be prudent in your writing: try to be as understandable as possible.
 - The project uses the C++17 standard.
 Utilize language features as best as you can.
 - Indentations should be done by using 2 spaces.
+- Code with should be no more than 80 characters.
+- Code blocks should be wrapped in Allman style - each brace in a new line.
-- Operators (among other things) should be separated by spaces for clarity.
+- Operators and variables (among other things) should be separated by spaces for clarity.

 ### Naming conventions